AlexanderHarley/haskell_tutorials/category_theory/03b-kleisli-category.md

 /* more functions */
 ```

 One day our manager comes along and says that there's a new requirement where every function must now be logged in the application, and it must be implemented in the simplest way possible.
 He suggests implementing a global log for each function.
-Although a contrived example as this would normally be logged in a database instead of appending a string, this more generally refers to any mutable state in the application.
+Although a contrived example as this would normally be logged in a database instead of appending a string (and abstracted to a seperate function), this more generally refers to any mutable state in the application.

 ```c++
 string log = "";